 I consider myself a creationist in the sense that I believe the Bible is literally correct in the first few chapters of Genesis.
 But I am not a Young Earth Creationist (YEC) in the sense that I insist that the days spoken of in the first chapter of Genesis are 24-hour periods.
 I have no problem with a literal “old” earth, setting aside all concepts about life on earth; this world, in its bare form, may very well be much older than 6,000 years.
 But I believe that the life that we see around us is descended from similar life-forms, in original ancestors that lived about 6,000 years ago and that those original ancestors had no ancestors on this earth.
 In that sense, I am a creationist, and accept that label, for I give God the credit for the origin of earth life.

 Have I done “minimal research?”
 From what I have read of “ape man’s” comments on this forum thread, I doubt if he has read more than 1% of what I have written about modern living pterosaurs.
 Where does he get his concept of how much research I have done?
 How did I write over one thousand online pages (blog posts plus web pages)?
 How did I write two editions of one nonfiction book and three editions of another nonfiction book?
 How did I write a peer-reviewed scientific paper that was published in a journal of science?
 How did I write about a quarter of a million words, online, (not counting the books) on the subject of extant pterosaurs?
 With many thousands of sentences to choose from, why does “ape man” not quote something that I have written and then explain how I was wrong?
-Has “ape man” himself done “minimal research” and then proclaimed that I have done “minimal research.”
+Has “ape man” himself done “minimal research” and then carelessly proclaimed that I have done “minimal research?”
+He gives me no reason to doubt that possibility.

 From Gerry Bacon